|

 Hallie,

-I don't know if you'll read this,
+I don't know if you'll read this, or

-through the holidays.
+holidays.
 We all miss you and wish you all the best.

 Dan.

-Hallie held the card to her as the
+Hallie held the card to her as the tears

-tears fell.
+fell.
 He always knew just the right words to say.

-Hallie was shivering and Cap put his
+Hallie was shivering and Cap put his arm

 "Merry Christmas Mom," Knut murmured,

 placing a rose on the frosty ground in front of the headstone.
-"I miss
+"I miss you.

-you.
 We all do but we know you're here with us today."

-Knut turned away abruptly, removing
+Knut turned away abruptly, removing his

-stone and lay their roses next to Knut's.
+and lay their roses next to Knut's.

 "Merry Christmas Mom," they whispered

 together.
-Cap squeezed Hallie's hand and they stared at the words on the
+Cap squeezed Hallie's hand and they stared at the words on the headstone,

-headstone, still disbelieving that she was gone.
+still disbelieving that she was gone.

-"I love you Mommy," Hallie whispered
+"I love you Mommy," Hallie whispered and

-and bent down to place a small gift beside the roses.
+bent down to place a small gift beside the roses.

 Cap coughed and turned away, unable to

 bear the poignancy of her gesture.
-Knut looked over and frowned at the
+Knut looked over and frowned at the gift

-gift Hallie had placed on the grave.
+Hallie had placed on the grave.

 "Hallie..."
 He began, but a look from